 - Make it fun!
 Add some friendly competition to see who can burn the most calories or run farther.
 Or use workout time to catch up with each other and bond.

-Include Your Dog!
+Include Cardio With Your Dog!

 For example, if you typically go for a run three times a week, you can alternate between running and walking with your dog on the other days.

 This will give your muscles a chance to recover from the impact of running while still getting a good workout.
-You’ll reap the benefits of working different muscle groups, and your pup will benefit from spending time with you and getting a good dose of exercise.
+You’ll reap the benefits of working for different muscle groups, and your pup will benefit from spending time with you and getting a good dose of exercise.

-Just like humans, it’s important to be mindful of what your dog can handle.
+Just like humans, it’s essential to be mindful of what your dog can handle.
 A vet checkup may be a good idea, and at the very least, consider pet insurance to ensure your pup is covered in an injury or mishap.

 Last Word on Beginner Weightlifting for Women